Air blaster

 Air blasters do not need any specific air supply.
 Available plant air is enough with a minimum of 4 bar air pressure (60 psi or 400 kPa), although 5 to 6 bar are preferred for better results (75 to 90 psi).
 The average air consumption is moderate, and depends on the number of firings per hour, size of the pressure vessel, and number of blasters installed.
-For instance, a 50-liter air blaster consumes 0.60 Nm³/hour at 6 bar air pressure (90 psi or 600 kPa), with 2 firings per hour.
+For instance, a 50-liter air blaster consumes 0.60 normal cubic metres per hour at 6 bar air pressure (90 psi or 600 kPa), with 2 firings per hour.

 When the air in the pressure vessel is quickly released, the blast, called the impact force, evacuates material sticking to the container's walls (referred to as "rat holing"), and breaks potential accumulation points for subsequent clogging ("bridging").
 The blasts are usually programmed with an automatic sequencer.